Why hope for success?

 What if my family member is anxious about failing at the job?

 Many of us have anxiety about working, especially in a new job – this is normal.
 When a person with a significant mental health condition goes to work the anxiety may be greater.
 They may have anxiety about struggling to work or concern about disappointing others if the job does not work out.
 The person may also have other symptoms unrelated to work or aggravated by transitional stress of change at work.
-Before the start of a new job, the person should reminded that anxiety is normal!
+Before the start of a new job, the individual should be reminded that anxiety is normal!
 However, there should be a plan in place for how to deal with the anxiety when it occurs.
 (We assume there will be new anxiety.)
 When the worker has “tools” for dealing with anxiety the job has a better chance of working out.
 Keep alert for any signs of improvement and it is helpful to focus on what is going right.

 One of the strategies for dealing with stress on the job is to build up stress hardiness.
 Some example strategies include brief meditations, mantras, or breathing techniques twice a day.
 This is like building a stress hardiness muscle.
 Once these practices become routine, your family members will be ready to deal with stressors when they occur.
 (Maddi)